Preciseful/Voidelle/README.md

     - `init`:
         - Initializes the disk.
     - `ls [OPTIONS...]
 [DIRECTORY...]`:
-        - Displays the entries in `DIRECTORY`
+        - Displays the entries in `DIRECTORY`.
         - `DIRECTORY` must be absolute (start with >).
         - `OPTIONS`:
             - `-l`: long mode.
 Shows more comprehensive data on the entries.